 Post Crossover Replacement – The Results

 I was even more excited to hear these Electrohome speakers sing.
 They had already surprised me.
 This was the final moment of truth.
 I immediately noticed the tweeters had woken up.
 It almost shocked me.
 They sound like a completely different set of speakers.
 The tweeters still however sounded different.
 They didn’t sound bad, just different.
 Being used to dome tweeters, these electrohome speakers sported cone tweeters.
 In fact, most speakers from this era used cone tweeters.
 The thing with cone tweeters is however, they are less sensitive.
+They also tend to not disperse the treble as wide.
 I kept the treble up as it was perfect.
 The tweeters never sounded fatiguing like modern tweeters usually do.
 Instead, they sounded laid back yet still very well present.
 They stayed present up until 23k.
 What caught me off guard however was how the tweeters and woofers blended together.
 The woofers had produced some of the mid treble.
 This was unusual.
 I’ve never heard two-way speakers like this.
-The tweeters strictly handled the upper treble.
+The tweeters handled down to 4kHz.
 I could only describe this ‘blending” as if Electrohome was trying to create the sound of one driver instead of two.
 This would be to blame on the Electrohome’s usually good imaging.

 Dampening The Cabinets – The Results

 After dampening the cabinets, the Electrohomes no longer sounded excessively warm.
 Instead, they produced a more flat, clear sound with a slight bump in the lower mid range.
 This was what I was expecting.
 Although, not as warm sounding, the Electromes still had that 60s warmth.
 They also gained more detail and became very clear.
 Modern music would come through much better.